-About one percent of the gas produced by our intestines is not scent-free, as I am sure you have noticed, according to the Canadian Society of Intestinal Research.
+About 1% of the gas produced by our intestines is not scent-free, as I am sure you have noticed, according to the Canadian Society of Intestinal Research.
 That scent is generally hydrogen sulfide, a gas that is created when your body breaks down foods with sulfur in them.
 What foods have sulfur in them?
 Pretty much anything with a rep as a gas-inducing food —like broccoli, cauliflower, dairy, beans, and other nommables that make no one want to sit next to you at the movies.
 Red meat, which contains a compound called thiols, can also lead to you emitting a pointed stank later on.
 "Things like sulfur found in milk, red meat, and other foods can cause the smell of rotting eggs," Dr. Sonpal says.

 But however unpleasant you may find mildly smelly farts to be, they're totally healthy and natural.
 I know that doesn't make you feel any better about smelling a stranger's farts on the bus, but it's true (and there actually may be health benefits to smelling a stranger's farts ... does that help?
 No?
 Sorry, I'll stop.
 I was wrong to have even tried!).